Mira Rajput Kapoor: Career

-Entrepreneurial ventures

-Akind

 In June 2024, Mira co-founded Akind, a vegan, cruelty-free skincare brand in partnership with Reliance Retail's Tira Beauty, led by Isha Ambani.
 The brand emphasizes simple, barrier-care focused formulations designed for Indian skin.

 Mira actively participated in product development, aiming to create inclusive skincare solutions.
 The brand's tagline is “Your skin is one of a kind,” highlighting individuality.

-Dhun Wellness

 In May 2025, Mira launched Dhun, a luxury wellness sanctuary in Bandra, Mumbai.
 The 6,000 sq ft space combines ayurveda, traditional Chinese medicine, sound therapy, and other holistic treatments like cryotherapy and red-light therapy.

 Dhun reflects Mira's passion for music and sound healing and is positioned as a space for renewal and mindful self-care.

-Media appearances and features

-Mira has been featured extensively in Indian and international fashion and lifestyle magazines, including: